Nevenall/remark-containers/README.md

 # remark-containers

-This [remark] plugin provides parsing for containers so you can wrap blocks of markdown in arbitrary html containers.
+This [remark][remark] plugin provides parsing for containers so you can wrap blocks of markdown in arbitrary html containers.

 ## Bugs

 This is an initial version and is likely to have some bugs.
 If you find one, please [report it].

-## Future plans
+## Syntax

-In the future I plan to make the containers more configurable so you can specify whatever html you like for a specific container-type.
+The first word after the `:::` is the container-type. **This is currently expected to be an html element name.** The rest of line is configuration and currently translates directly to the html element's class attribute.
+In the future I plan to make containers more configurable so you can specify whatever html you like for a specific container-type and map the configuration string in various ways.

-## Default Syntax

-The current default syntax is basic.
-You can specify the name of the html element to wrap the contents in, and optionally add a list of class names to apply to that element.

 ```
 ::: aside optional list of classes